Categories with Families: Unityped, Simply Typed, and Dependently Typed: Unityped cwfs

 \subsection{$\lambda\beta\eta$-ucwfs}

-Ucwfs capture the combinatorics of terms and substitution in a similar way as cartesian operads and Lawvere theories.
+Ucwfs give rise to a generalized algebraic theory which captures the combinatorics of terms and substitution in a similar way as cartesian operads and Lawvere theories.
 This primitive structure may then be enriched with operations and equations for capturing specific theories, such as the pure $\lambda\beta\eta$-calculus.

 \begin{definition} A $\lambda\beta\eta$-ucwf is a ucwf $(\C,\Tm)$ with two more operations:

 for all $n \in \C_0$, and four more equations:

 for $\gamma : m \to n$, $b \in \Tm(s(n))$, and $c, a \in \Tm(n)$.
 A \emph{$\lambda\beta$-ucwf} has the same operations, but it not subject to the $(\eta)$ equation. \end{definition}